-The Eighth Maine Regiment Memorial Association, Inc. perpetuates the memory, preserves and shares the history of the Eighth Maine Volunteer Regiment including the real and personal property of the Association.
+The 8th Maine Regiment Memorial Association, Inc. perpetuates the memory, preserves and shares the history of the 8th Maine Volunteer Regiment, including the real and personal property of the Association.

 President: Jim Fernald

-Vice President: Heather Goulden
+Vice President: Langdon Adams

 Secretary: Cindy Quirk